DarrienG/RockPaperSmash/README.md

 Fight me Bill Gates.
 Windows uses a weird font for the terminal.
 Change it to something more standard to make it look better.

-    1. Right click on the top bar
-    2. Click on properties
-    3. Click on Font
-    4. Choose a smaller size for your current font
-    5. Hit OK

 ## Heeeelp everything doesn't fit on my screen

 Go to your terminal settings, and make the font smaller. ✅